Montreal Coronavirus Information

-- For Instructions for travellers during the COVID-19 pandemic, click here
+- For Instructions for travelers during the COVID-19 pandemic, click here

 Montreal Airport Information

 Official websites are doing a great job at keeping travellers well-updated and at providing the latest information.
 You can read about the impact of coronavirus on your travel arrangements on the official websites of Montreal’s airports.